 Extinction, the game that will send you to fight giant monsters the size of a building with a planned launch for the first quarter of 2018, will not contain structured transactions that can be made with additional real money.

 Another title that is still in the initial stages of preparation has already ensured that it will not have micro-transactions.
 This is the future role-playing game of the famous American developer Obsidian Entertainment, which will be launched under the new private label of the Take-Two distributor, and is not committed to the same "playable" approach as the parent company.
 These are certainly encouraging news, and perhaps a way for all major distributors to find a way to combine the need to appease investors with increased profitability levels and the desire to maintain reasonable relationships with gamers.

-Above all of these titles stands the Cyberpunk 2077 course, the new creation of the CD Studio Project Red Polish, which is now the ultimate role model for good and respectful mutual relations with the community of actors.
-The company has already declared that their new futuristic role play will continue the same quality approach that has made the Witcher 3: Wild Hunt one of the most successful games of its generation - free DLC content for all game buyers, paid expansion packages that are large enough to be considered a separate title, And of course without any additional payment mechanisms.
+Above all of these titles stands the Cyberpunk 2077 course, the new creation of the CD Studio Project Red The Polish, which is now the ultimate role model for good and respectful mutual relations with the cast.
+Company members have already stated that their new futuristic role-playing game will continue the same quality approach that has made The Witcher 3: Wild Hunt one of the most successful games of its generation - free DLC content for all game purchasers, paid expansion packs large enough to be considered a completely separate title, And of course without any additional payment mechanisms.